-The initial outreach and education will provide a description of the Program for Applicable Consumers and will be conducted via traditional print and TV channels, social media, a dedicated website, public presentations and personal communications to inform Applicable Consumers about the Program and will include a toll-free number.
+The initial outreach and education will provide a description of the Program for Applicable Consumers and will be conducted via traditional print, social media, a dedicated website, public presentations and personal communications to inform Applicable Consumers about the Program and will include a toll-free number.
 This effort will provide specific information about the Program and increase public awareness of the goals of the Program and the opt-out notification process.

-If any Program materials were to reference cost savings for any part of the program this would also include a notice that the Municipality cannot guarantee that the Program will provide consumers with prices lower than the distribution utilities' Last Resort Service rate over the full term of any supply contract entered into by the Municipality.
+If any Program materials were to reference cost savings for any part of the program they would also include a notice that the Municipality cannot guarantee that the Program will provide consumers with prices lower than the distribution utilities' Last Resort Service rate over the full term of any supply contract entered into by the Municipality.

-The Program's outreach will connect with both English and Portuguese- and Spanish-speaking populations.
-Portuguese- and Spanish-language versions will be produced and/or translations offered for education and outreach materials as appropriate.
+The Program's outreach will connect with English and Spanish-speaking populations.
+Spanish-language versions will be produced and/or translations offered for education and outreach materials as appropriate.

-Media Outreach: Prior to the launch of the Program, media outreach will be initiated through local cable television shows, newspapers and social media to provide greater public education and to describe the Program, the opt-out process, the website and the toll-free telephone number.
+Media Outreach: Prior to the launch of the Program, media outreach will be initiated through, newspapers and social media to provide greater public education and to describe the Program, the opt-out process, the website and the toll-free telephone number.
 Outreach will include public service announcements (PSAs), scheduling interviews of Program spokespersons with local media outlets and securing a positive media presence.